simplehtmldom/simplehtmldom/docs/HtmlNode/definitions.md

 ## Node Types

-The type of a node is determined during parsing and represented by one of the elements in the list below.
+The type of node is determined during parsing and represented by one of the elements in the list below.

 | Type                | Description                                                         |
 |---------------------|---------------------------------------------------------------------|